mozilla-l10n/localizer-documentation/tools/pontoon/translate.md

 ## Translating strings

 Three actions can be performed on strings: submit a suggestion, review a suggestion, and submit a translation directly.
-Availability of these actions to users depends on their [role](users.md#user-roles).
+Availability of these actions to user’s [role](users.md#user-roles).

 This document is simplified to demonstrate translation modes in Pontoon.
 Documentation includes specific pages for learning how to use Pontoon’s [interface](ui.md) and [translation resources](resources.md).